ADHD, Anxiety, & College Applications Workshop for Parents & Families

 The College Search Process

-How to help your student build a thoughtful college list and make decisions that feel like the right fit for their academic interests and social needs.
+Learn how to build a balanced college list and identify schools that are the right fit for their academic interests and social needs.
 Common questions include:

-How do I start to build my list of college options?
+• Where do I begin to build my list of college options?

 Understanding Deadlines & Expectations

-A simple breakdown of application timelines (Early vs. Regular) so nothing sneaks up at the last minute.
+Gain a simple breakdown of application timelines so nothing sneaks up at the last minute.
 Common questions include:

 Application Components

-What items actually go into an application, and how do I submit them?
+• What items actually go into an application, and where do I submit them?

 Approaching the Essays with Confidence